ericcapo/marky-coco/README.md

 * <b>True hgcA genes</b> include one of the amino acids motifs: NVWCAAGK, NVWCASGK, NVWCAGGK, NIWCAAGK, NIWCAGGK or NVWCSAGK
 * <b>True hgcB genes</b> include one of the amino acids motifs: CMECGA and CIEGCA
 * To <b>find hgcB genes side-by-side with hgcA genes</b> in the same contig (so co-located in a microbial genome), look the 3nd number in their gene_id (corresponding to contigs id).
 Note that the 3rd number of the gene_id corresponds to the number of the genes on contigs.
 Ex k141_6000_1 and k141_6000_2 would be co-located genes.
+* * <b>merA and merB gene´s</b> homologs are detected in this pipeline using HMM profiles creating from the amazing database from Christakis et al. (2021).
+This allow only to screen roughly your metagenome and maybe detect and count merA and merB homologs.
+Manual inspection (following Christakis, Barkay and Boy 2021 paper) is required to fully identify "true" merA and "true" merB genes but not described (yet) here.
+DO NOT USE these output table saying you detect merA and merB genes because it will be clearly wrong.
 * To <b>normalize hgc coverage values</b>, sum the coverage values obtained from bacterial and archaeal rpoB genes.
 * To <b>assign NCBI txid to the corresponding taxonomy</b>, you can use the R script below  or do a manual assignment with db/db_txid_2202220  if you have only few  hgcA gene homologs.
 If the database do not include the txid you found in your sample, check the identity here https://www.ncbi.nlm.nih.gov/taxonomy/
 ```